Gravity and electroweak sector from symmetry breaking of an $SO(3,3)$ BF theory: Theory in D=6

 At the kinematical level, the gauge algebra $\mathfrak{so}(3,3)$ admits a decomposition, $\mathfrak{so}(3,3) \longrightarrow \mathfrak{su}(2)_L \oplus \mathfrak{su}(2)_R \oplus \mathfrak{p}$, where the stabilizer $\mathfrak{su}(2)_L \oplus \mathfrak{su}(2)_R$ plays the role of a chiral gauge symmetry, and the nine-dimensional coset $\mathfrak{p}$ transforms as a bifundamental representation under $SU(2)_L \times SU(2)_R$.
 In the broken phase, this coset sector encodes generalized tetrad variables that couple two emergent four-dimensional geometries.
 Therefore, rather than introducing independent gravitational and weak sectors by hand, both result from different chiral components of a single six-dimensional gauge structure.\\

-A key conceptual point is that the $D=6$ theory is \textit{\textbf{pregeometric}}.
+A key conceptual point is that the $D=6$ theory is \textit{\textbf{pregeometric}} (more details are provided in \hyperref[sec:algebraautomorphisms]{Appendix~\ref*{sec:algebraautomorphisms}}).
 Prior to symmetry breaking, there is no dynamical spacetime metric, no distinguished notion of time versus space, and no a priori decomposition into four-dimensional submanifolds.
 The fundamental variables are gauge-theoretic connections, higher-degree forms, and algebra-valued constraints.
 Geometry emerges only after imposing simplicity-type constraints that reduce the \textit{\textbf{topological BF-type theory}} (\hyperref[sec:6dtopologicalbfaction]{Section~\ref*{sec:6dtopologicalbfaction}}) to a sector in which effective vierbeins and induced metrics appear.
 In this sense, spacetime is not assumed but dynamically generated.\\

 Following symmetry breaking $SO(3,3) \longrightarrow SU(2)_R \times SU(2)_L$, the two chiral sectors yield two overlapping four-dimensional spacetimes with opposite Lorentz signatures.
 One sector, described by self-dual $SU(2)_R$ Plebanski two-forms $\Sigma^{(+)i}$ satisfying simplicity constraints, reproduces standard Einstein gravity on a $(3,1)$-signature spacetime (Region $\mathcal{I}$), and is modified by a $U(1)_{DEM}$ force, which we call darkelectro-grav, at large distances.
 The complementary sector, described by anti-self-dual $SU(2)_L$ two-forms $\Sigma^{(-)i}$, yields a formally identical geometric structure on a $(1,3)$-signature spacetime (Region $\mathcal{II}$).
 In this construction, the weak interaction is interpreted geometrically as gravity in the opposite-signature sector.
 The two emergent spacetime sectors intersect along a two-dimensional $(1,1)$ interface as $[ - - (- +) + + ]$, across which gluing constraints are imposed via first-class boundary (edge-mode) fields, ensuring consistency of the unified description.\\